Dynamic Initial Margin Estimation Based on Quantiles of Johnson Distributions

 24 Pages Posted: 23 Mar 2018 Last revised: 15 Nov 2022

 Date Written: September 24, 2018

-The estimation of dynamic initial margin (DIM) for general portfolios is a challenging problem.
-The present paper describes an accurate new approach, based on regression, that uses Johnson-type distributions, which are fitted to conditional moments estimated using least-squares Monte Carlo simulation (the JLSMC approach).
-This approach is compared to DIM estimates computed using nested Monte Carlo as a benchmark.
-Under a number of test cases, the two approaches are shown to be coherent.
-Furthermore, we show that estimates of DIM produced under the standard regression approach, which assumes portfolio changes are Gaussian, diverges significantly from the better estimates using the JLSMC and nested Monte Carlo approaches.
-The standard approach performs particularly poorly if the portfolio changes are far from Gaussian (e.g. for options).
-To further demonstrate the efficacy of the JLSMC approach we provide illustrative examples using Hull-White and Heston models for different derivatives and portfolios.
-A further advantage of the new approach is that it only relies on the quantities required for any exposure or XVA calculation.
+The estimation of dynamic initial margin (DIM) is a challenging problem.
+We describe an accurate new approach using Johnson-type distributions, which are fitted to conditional moments, estimated using a least-squares Monte Carlo simulation (the JLSMC algorithm).
+We compare JLSMC DIM estimates with those computed using an accurate nested Monte Carlo simulation as a benchmark, and with another method that assumes portfolio changes are Gaussian.
+The comparisons reveal that the JLSMC algorithm is accurate and efficient, producing results that are comparable with nested Monte Carlo while using an order of magnitude less computational effort.
+We provide illustrative examples using the Hull-White and Heston models for different derivatives and portfolios.
+A further advantage of our new approach is that it relies only on the readily available data that is needed for any exposure or XVA calculation.

 JEL Classification: G12, G13

 Suggested Citation: Suggested Citation